factmaven/disable-blogging/README.md

 ---

 ### Featured Articles
-Disable Blogging been mentioned in a variety of reputable articles around the world, here's what some of them have to sau.
+Disable Blogging been mentioned in a variety of reputable articles around the world, here's what some of them have to say.

 > Disable Blogging should be especially interesting for developers that often develop and sell pure business websites without a blog.
 — [NOUPE](http://www.noupe.com/wordpress/best-may-2016-ten-free-wordpress-plugins.html)